ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 Original author: Oliver Smith <oliversmith@canonical.com>
 -->

-In this tutorial, we will guide you through the steps required to install Ubuntu Desktop on your laptop or PC.
+In this tutorial, we'll download and install Ubuntu Desktop on your laptop or PC.

-What you’ll need:
+What you'll need:

 * A laptop or PC with at least 25GB of storage space.